-- After clicking Next, a login web page will appear; fill your credentials and login.
+- After clicking Next, a login web page will appear; fill in your credentials and log in.

 Now, close the web page and go back to Azure Storage Explorer.

-- Right click on any of the storage types and you can perform all operations on Azure Storage Explorer that you could perform on Azure portal.
+- Right-click on any of the storage types and you can perform all operations on Azure Storage Explorer that you could perform on the Azure portal.